kristian-lange-tw/JATOS_docs_v3/pages/JATOS-server.md

 last_updated: 23 Aug 2019
 ---

-If you want your participants to be able to run your studies you have to bring JATOS online.
-There are different ways to do this with its own pros and cons and we discuss each way in depth on their own page.
-Here is an overview:
+If you want participants to be able to run your studies you have to bring JATOS online, into the Internet.
+There are different ways to do this, each with its own pros and cons and we discuss these way in depth on their own page.
+Now here is already an overview:

 | | Setup time | Setup difficulty | Cost | Number of JATOS user / JATOS workers | Expected running time span  | Reliability | Privacy |
 |-------------------|-------------------|-------------------|-------------------|-------------------|